Celeborn2BeAlive/beam-ve33-contracts/_beam-ve33-roadmap.md

     - Include Algebra fees to AlgebraVault
       - Check with Chase if we also have some treasuryShare ?
     - Adapt IncentiveMaker => rename thena to emissionToken, and wbnb to wrappedGasToken
-    - Rename ignition contract proxy with Proxy at the end for clarity
+    - ~~Add Proxy suffix to ignition deployed contracts that are proxies, for clarity~~
     - Deploy veNFT Art contract

 - 2025-08-03